tryton/tryton/doc/index.rst

 ############

 The stock module defines fundamentals for all stock management
-situations: Locations where product are stored, moves between these locations, shipments for product arrivals and departures and inventory to control and update stock levels.
+situations: Locations where products are stored, moves between these locations, shipments for product arrivals and departures and inventory to control and update stock levels.